Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity

-When $T$ is fixed and $N$ grows, the only available slope homogeneity test among those considered is the LM-type test developed by BRS.
-The restrictions on the regressors can be relaxed, as in Assumption \ref{Ass3} in the Appendix, which also contains the corresponding version of Theorem 1.
+When $T$ is fixed and $N$ grows, the LM-type test of BRS is the only one available.
+The restrictions on the regressors can be relaxed, as in Assumption \ref{Ass3} in the Appendix, which also contains the corresponding version of Theorem \ref{theorem:Tlarge}.
 In this scenario, the boundary between trivial and nontrivial power is governed by the rate

 the analogue of \eqref{eq:gammarate} in this setting.